“Success in any endeavor is directly proportional to how well the people who are involved in it get along with each other.“ —Dr. William Glassier

 You treated us as young adults, showing that you believed that we were responsible, smart, motivated, etc., and by doing that, we simply stepped up to the plate and showed you that’s what we are, without needing to ‘prove you wrong.’ —Anna L., student

 Mutual respect is another essential ingredient in building a sense of community, and again, it begins with you.
-A teacher’s respect (or lack of it) for students is telegraphed through our behavior, our rules, our classroom strategies.
+A teacher’s respect (or lack of it) for students is telegraphed through his behavior, his rules, his classroom strategies.
 If we believe in the common purpose described above, and if we truly feel we are in it together with our students, that posture comes through and improves the working relationship.

 One of the best guides to treating students with respect is simply applying the Golden Rule: How would we feel if an administrator treated us the way we are treating our students?
 Many teachers I talk to feel they are not respected by their administrators, who sometimes make decisions without even considering how it affects teachers, and never ask for input or feedback on how well those decisions are being made.
 Recognizing that this is often the way our students feel about us is sobering.
 It should cause us to rethink our use of power.